decred/dcraddrgen/README.md

-  -simnet       Generate a simnet key instead of mainnet -regtest      Generate a regtest key instead of mainnet -noseed       Generate a single keypair instead of a seed -verify 	    Verify a seed by generating the first address
+  -simnet       Generate a simnet key instead of mainnet -regtest      Generate a regtest key instead of mainnet -noseed       Generate a single keypair instead of a seed -nofile		Write the key pair in stdout, not in 'filename' -verify 	    Verify a seed by generating the first address
 ```